 Nick and his friend Matt spent one night in Bangkok.
-They did a bit of sightseeing and then explored Phuket to Phi Phi through the night, which was an experience.
 I did not get a long accounting of all they did in that part of Bangkok but I did see the video of him eating a scorpion.
 After that, I was not sure how much I really wanted to know about what they did in Bangkok.
 But I’m glad we went there though, to actually experience what Thailand have to offer.

 Nick had travelled mostly on very long bus rides on his earlier visit to Thailand.
 This time they were taking advantage of the great inexpensive flights within Thailand.
 They were off on their second day to Chiang Mai.